tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-15-goals-for-50-days.md

 > Activities that get your heart pumping harder have tremendous health benefits for your heart and mind.
 You'll earn one Heart Point for each minute of moderately intense activity like picking up the pace when walking your dog, and double points for more intense activities like running.
 It takes just 30-minutes of brisk walking five days a week to reach [AHA](https://www.heart.org/en/healthy-living/fitness/fitness-basics/aha-recs-for-physical-activity-in-adults)'s recommended amount of physical activity shown to reduce the risk of heart disease, improve sleep, and increase overall mental wellbeing.

 If using points instead of time, maybe 75 points (rather than 2 hours) seems like a good rule of thumb.
 That means if I decide to pick up the pace and move more quickly, I can finish my exercise in less than two hours.
 (In contrast, if the two hours is a static rule, there's not much incentive to do more aggressive physical activity, and slow walks have fewer benefits than brisk walks or other more active movement.)
+Also, it seems that studies indicate that brisk walks are a lot more beneficial than slow walks.

 **Admittedly, two hours is practically twice what the American Health Association recommends, so keep that in mind.
 This is my own goal, not something scientifically backed, and there's a good chance the extra exercise doesn't add any additional benefits.**